MicroEJ/docs/Tutorials/gettingstarted/Step12.rst

 Creating a Contact List using Scroll List
 =========================================

-Creating the contact widget
+Creating the Contact Widget
 ---------------------------

--  As explained in Creating Widget , it is possible to create our own widget by just extending the Widget class
+- As explained in Creating Widget, it is possible to create our own widget by just extending the Widget class.
--  First, let's create a constructor with all the things that we are going to need for this
+- First, let's create a constructor with all the things that we are going to need for this.

 .. code:: java